Sex education: India

 Sex education in India remains a controversial subject due to conflicting religious, moral, and cultural beliefs regarding its place in adolescent and youth education.
-Sexual reproduction and different contraceptive methods are taught in grades 8, 10 and 12 (ages 13–17) compulsorily as a part of the biology course and some urban schools do have seminars in the area of sex education.
-In 1993, the Adolescent Education Programme (AEP) was initiated by the Government of India which formalized the need for sex education, similarly included in the National Curriculum Framework in 2005.
+Sexual reproduction and different contraceptive methods are taught in grades 8, 10, and 12 (ages 13–17) compulsorily as a part of the biology course, and some urban schools do have seminars in the area of sex education.
+In 1993, the Adolescent Education Programme (AEP) was initiated by the Government of India, formalizing the need for sex education and later included in the National Curriculum Framework in 2005.
 However, there was no consensus among states to make it compulsory, and dedicated comprehensive sexuality education (CSE) has not been mandated in any national school curricula.
 Some states in India have also banned or refused to implement sex education in their states, citing conflict with traditional Indian values.

-In India, there are multiple in- and out-of-school programs promoting sex education, including information on reproduction, sexuality, gender, contraception, STIs, violence, etc. Once such example is the Rashtriya Kishor Swasthya Karyakram (RKSK), which was launched in 2014 by the Ministry of Health and Family Welfare regarding adolescent health programming in the country, including sexual and reproductive health.
+In India, there are multiple in- and out-of-school programs promoting sex education, including information on reproduction, sexuality, gender, contraception, STIs, violence, etc. One such example is the Rashtriya Kishor Swasthya Karyakram (RKSK), launched in 2014 by the Ministry of Health and Family Welfare to address adolescent health programming in the country, including sexual and reproductive health.
 Non-profit organizations and other groups in the development sector primarily lead the delivery of out-of-school CSE programs.
-These organizations and collectives also work closely with relevant governmental ministries and multi-lateral institutions (like UNESCO and WHO) to engage in public advocacy and policy change around acceptance and implementation of sex education.
+These organizations and collectives also work closely with relevant government ministries and multilateral institutions (such as UNESCO and WHO) to engage in public advocacy and policy change to promote the acceptance and implementation of sex education.

 The AIDS prevalence rate in India is lower than that of other countries, despite being home to the world's third-largest population of persons with HIV/AIDS (as of 2023, with South Africa and Nigeria having more).
-However, AIDS clinics are not universally available and accessible in across different geographic regions in the country.
+However, AIDS clinics are not universally available and accessible across different geographic regions in the country.

 India has a strong prevention program which goes hand in hand with care, support and treatment.
 We have been able to contain the epidemic with a prevalence of just 0.31%.
 We have also brought about a decline of 50% in new infections annually.

 — Shri Gulam Nabi Azad, Hon'ble Minister of Health and Family Welfare, 2011.